-New Video Claims To Reveal The iPhone 6 Screen Size, Camera Resolution, And Other Hardware
+New Video Claims To Reveal The IPhone 6 Screen Size, Camera Resolution, And Other Hardware

 It’s expected to measure 5.4 by 2.6 by 0.27 inches, which is a bit thinner than the 4.8-by-2.3-by-0.29-inch iPhone 5s.

-We’re pretty skeptical of these claims because the publisher behind the YouTube video, Jude Prop, doesn’t really specify where this information comes from.
-Regardless, the supposedly leaked specs line up with what we’ve heard so far regarding the iPhone 6, which either means Jude Prop compiled a video based on current rumors trying to pass it as real news or it’s possibly true.
+We’re pretty sceptical of these claims because the publisher behind the YouTube video, Jude Prop, doesn’t really specify where this information comes from.
+Regardless, the supposedly leaked specs line up with what we’ve heard so far regarding the iPhone 6, which either means Jude Prop compiled a video based on current rumours trying to pass it as real news or it’s possibly true.

 Check out the video from Jude Prop below: